veronikagregorec/nikel-painting/README.md

 # Nikel Painting

-I made WordPress website from scratch for an entrepreneur who was involved in painting.
+WordPress website from scratch for an entrepreneur who was involved in painting.

 ## Browser Compatibility